 Notes on the content of the site:

-In terms of the rest the site it is obviously not intended to be an ID guide, or a catalogue of birds.
-The illustrations in such books and websites are invariably viciously cropped from arse to bill.
-To me, such pictures of birds always seem forlorn and trapped!
-Caged by the picture's edge and unable move, or even breathe.
-And the caging of a bird defiles everything it is: intelligence, movement, freedom and flight.
-Such pictures don't look in any way a part of nature.
-Now, this is not really a criticism, because this suits the publishers need, i.e. to get the most bird detail in the smallest space, fair enough I guess.
-But it always makes me feel uncomfortable, almost want to cry!
+This site it is obviously not intended as an ID guide.
+The illustrations in such books and websites are usually viciously cropped from arse to bill.
+To me, the birds seem forlorn and trapped, 'caged' by the picture's edge so to speak and unable move, or even breathe.
+Neither do such pictures look, in any way, a part of nature.
+Now, this is not really a criticism, because it suits the authors need, i.e. to get the most detail in the smallest space, fair enough I guess.
+But it always makes me feel uncomfortable, almost like I want to cry!

-Neither are the pictures here a record of rarities 'wot I saw' (indeed most are common), this is why I have selected the humble Chaffinch to be the first species illustrated.
+Neither are the pictures here a record of rarities or oddities 'wot I saw' (indeed most are common), this is why I have selected the humble Chaffinch to kick things off.
 In the same way this is not my 'personal list' of everything I've seen (oh, there was so much, you don't know, you weren't even there, man! *). * with due respect to Ron Kovic.

-So, most of the images are here because I think the pose, milieu or lighting somehow makes each a 'picture'.
+So, most of the images are here because in some way I think the pose, milieu, lighting etc. somehow makes each a 'picture'.
 Those with birds, for example, are not intended as ' a picture of bird' or a 'bird picture', rather I want, hope, for them to stand perhaps as 'pictures with birds in', That goes for the others too, whatever the subject.
 I hold onto this difference, even if I am clearly unable to articulate what I mean!
-I really want to show:
+I really just want to show:

 the 'beauty in nature'

-Although given that I treat the common equally with the rarity perhaps I should have called the website 'prettiness in the prosaic'.
+Although given that I treat the common equally with the rarity perhaps I should have called it 'prettiness in the prosaic'.

 Whatever, as I believe the young say.
 There are some pictures here, have a look if you want.
 If you don't, then don't!